drekka/Alchemic/README.md

 We use the `AcMethod(...)` macro to define ay method that can create objects.
 This macro is similar to `AcRegister(...)` in that it registers a source of objects which can be injected into other things.

 The first example creates a singleton instance.
 Alchemic will only call the method once and reuse the returned object every time it needs it.
 This allows you to utilise more complex code to setup singletons when you need it.
 The second example which generates transactions needs to generate a new one each time it is needed.
-So this one has the `AcIsFactory` flag.
+So this one has the `AcFactory` flag.

 Factory method registrations are stored in the Alchemic context along side the classes.
 For their names, Alchemic uses a combination of the class and method selector using the format "*ClassName method:signature:*".
 Like class registrations, you can make use of the `AcWithName(...)` macro to give a factory method a more meaningful and useful associated name.